jbx-protocol/juice-docs/docs/user/next-steps/governance.md

 ## 2. Offchain Governance (Recommended)

 :::info
 Most projects ratify a Governance Process to use alongside Snapshot voting.
-Feel free to use [our process](https://docs.juicebox.money/dao/process/) as a starting point.
-You can also join the [Juicebox Discord](https://discord.gg/juicebox) and tag `filipv#0001` and `0xSTVG.eth (stevie g)#7744` for help.
+Feel free to use [our process](/dao/process/) as a starting point.
+You can also join our [Discord](https://discord.gg/juicebox) and tag `filipv#0001` and `0xSTVG.eth (stevie g)#7744` for help creating a new one.
 :::

 Although this could be as simple as conducting polls in a Discord server, project creators are advised to use [Snapshot](https://snapshot.org):